yuleizhuai/yuleizhuai.github.io/_posts/Open_language/2020-06-23-introducing.markdown

 **Adam**: So for your guys, maybe your goal is to speak English very well.

-**Lisa**: Yeah, or you might have career goals like Bob.
+**Lisa**: Yeah, or you might have career`n.生涯；职业；事业` goals like Bob.
 For example, your goal could be to become a doctor.

 **Adam**: Right.
 And other people like knowing about these things.
 They like to know about your plans.
 They like to know about your goals for the future.